Tech-at-Upties/decision-analyst-agent/README.md

 <div align="center">

-# 🧠 good-decisions-only with decision-analyst-agent by UPTIES
+# 🧠 Good-Decisions-Only with Decision-Analyst-Agent by UPTIES

-### Stop deciding on vibes.
+### Stop deciding on gut.
 Start deciding on math.

 A specialized AI agent that runs every real decision through 6 battle-tested
 cognitive frameworks — and delivers a clear, structured recommendation.